bihealth/kiosc-server/docs/source/apps_containertemplates.rst

 app.
 This will list all available container templates and offers the menus to create, update and delete templates.

+Note that the new templates will be visible in all your project on the KIOSC site.

 Detail
 ------

-Click on the title of a container template in the overview to enter the details of a container template,
+Click on the title of a container template in the overview to enter the details of a container template.
+These are the same details that need to be provided when creating a container.

 Create
 ------